exakat/php-dictionary/dictionary/ellipsis.ini.rst

 Ellipsis
 --------

 Ellipsis operator is the `...` operator.
-It also bears the name of three dots, and even dot dot dot.
+It also bears the name of three dots, and even ``dot dot dot``.

 It is used to implements the array spread feature, and the variadic arguments.
 The actual feature depends on the context.